Parkinson’s hallucinations and delusions are more common than you think

 Watch Joe & Mariann’s story

-In this video, Joe and his friend Mariann, discuss his experience living with PD-related hallucinations and delusions.
+In this video, Joe and his friend Mariann, discuss his experience living with Parkinson’s hallucinations and delusions.
 Joe talks about how the hallucinations have affected him, and how he started to speak to his healthcare provider to address them.

 These stories represent the experiences of actual patients and caregivers.
 The opinions expressed are their own, and individual experiences may vary.
 Always speak with your healthcare provider.
 See more personal stories.

-What causes Parkinson’s disease–related hallucinations and delusions?
+What causes Parkinson’s-related hallucinations and delusions?

 Brain icon representing changes associated with PD-related hallucinations and delusions

-Side effect of
+Side effect of dopamine therapy

-The natural progression
+The natural progression of Parkinson’s

-The challenges of Parkinson's disease–related hallucinations and delusions
+The challenges of Parkinson’s-related hallucinations and/or delusions

 More than motor symptoms